 };

-// Human response (filled async)
+// Human response (filled async, never blocks the agent)

 humanResponse?: {